-MTSU graduates are making noise in the music industry once again as the annual awards season begins to gear up with nomination announcements.
+MTSU graduates are making noise in the music industry once again as the annual awards season begins.

 Multi-Grammy and CMA winner F. Reid Shippen, a ’94 recording industry grad, is back in the nominees’ seats for mixing Dierks Bentley’s single of the year collaboration with the Brothers Osborne, “Burning Man,” and 2016 music business alumnus Rob Williford earned a song of the year nod for co-writing Luke Combs’ “Beautiful Crazy.”